 Why aren’t we finding the life partner we want right now?

 The answer is generated by our intention to move away from what we have experienced and indulge in the fruits of completing the lessons given to us, then growing from them to create real change in our lives.
 When we meet a wonderful guy or girl and may even feel some connection, there is still this relationship stigma we place on them that they have nothing to do with.
 Within seconds we make judgments and determinations on just how this person might fit into our lives.
 These associations are based on feelings, attitudes, and experiences we have had about previous lovers.

 How do we move beyond, the past?

 Everyone is essentially looking for the same thing in partnership: to find their twin flame.
 The key here is to become the whole person first so we can see each other wholly.
-A twin flame mirrors and is malleable to our idiosyncrasies and life lessons.
-We go into hyperspace together; at least we believe we will.
+A twin flame mirrors and is malleable to our idiosyncrasies and the extending life lessons we are sure with compliment and bring us more ease.
+We go into heart hyperspace together, in imagination we become invincible - at least we believe we will.
 Yet, before this person can safely land in the heart of our environment, our personal exploration continues to steer us toward the center of gravity in our interior universe; knocking out galaxies of unneeded thoughts, blasting through asteroid fields of disappointments and shattered expectations in hopes of creating more spaciousness.

 This weightless period is heavy as the foundation of our lives is being uprooted.
 We are detaching from an oxygen source that gave meaning to who we thought we were when we were with someone else.
 We start to find truth in singularity and silence.